Telehealth vs Telemedicine: What’s the Difference?

 Mobile health (mHealth)

-Smartphone apps designed to foster health and well-being.
+Smartphone apps are designed to foster health and well-being.
 These apps offer a wide range of health-related help.
 A small sample includes apps that send targeted text messages to encourage healthy behaviors, alerts about disease outbreaks, and reminders that help patients adhere to specific care regimens.
 Increasingly, smartphones may use cameras, microphones, or other sensors and transducers to capture vital signs and venture into RPM.

 What is Telemedicine?